-Cook and Dye Your Easter Eggs in an Instant Pot in Just 6 Minutes
+Cook and Dye Easter Eggs in an Instant Pot in Just 6 Minutes

-Learn how to cook and dye Easter eggs at the same time—in just six minutes!
-This Easter decorating egg hack is Better Homes & Gardens Test Kitchen approved.
+Learn how to cook and dye Easter eggs at the same time, in just 6 minutes!
+This Easter decorating egg hack is Better Homes & Gardens® Test Kitchen approved.

-When we heard you could cook and color your Easter eggs at the same time, we knew we had to try it for ourselves.
-We combined our favorite Easter egg-dyeing methods with the easiest ways to cook eggs and put the theory to the test.
-The verdict is in: You can cook and dye Easter eggs in an Instant Pot—in just 6 minutes!
-And yes, the Better Homes & Gardens Test Kitchen approved it!
+When we heard you could cook and color your Easter eggs at the same time, we had to try it out for ourselves.
+We combined our favorite Easter egg-dyeing methods with the easiest ways to cook eggs and put the theory to the test in the Better Homes & Gardens Test Kitchen.
+The verdict is in: You can cook and dye Easter eggs in an Instant Pot ($99, Walmart), and it only takes 6 minutes.

 How to Dye Eggs in an Instant Pot